mjkonarski/mjkonarski.github.io/_posts/2017-07-10-how-to-avoid-inheritance-in-ruby.md

 end
 ```

-Then we can define the specific classes and include the mixins, that we've just created:
+Then we can define specific classes and include the mixins, that we've just created:

 ```ruby
 class PetrolCar